Freedom of speech by country: Italy

-The Suprem Court has long since ruled that the legitimate exercise of the rights of news reporting and journalistic criticism is conditioned by the limit, in addition to truth and public interest, of continence, understood as the formal correctness of the exposition and not exceeding what is strictly necessary for the public interest, so as to ensure news and criticism do not appear through instruments and methods that are detrimental to the fundamental rights to honor and reputation.
+The Supreme Court has long since ruled that the legitimate exercise of the rights of news reporting and journalistic criticism is conditioned by the limit, in addition to truth and public interest, of continence, understood as the formal correctness of the exposition and not exceeding what is strictly necessary for the public interest, so as to ensure news and criticism do not appear through instruments and methods that are detrimental to the fundamental rights to honor and reputation.

 Commercial advertising of artwork owned by the government, such as Michelangelo's David (created in the 16th century), require an assessment of the adequacy of the image, which must respect cultural dignity.

 Malta

 Blasphemy against the Roman Catholic church was illegal in Malta.
 However, the law was repealed in 2016.

 Netherlands

 Article 7 of the Dutch Constitution (Grondwet) in its first paragraph grants everybody the right to make public ideas and feelings by printing them without prior censorship, but not exonerating the author from their liabilities under the law.
 The second paragraph says that radio and television will be regulated by law, but that there will be no prior censorship dealing with the content of broadcasts.
 The third paragraph grants a similar freedom of speech as in the first for other means of making ideas and feelings public, but allowing censorship for reasons of decency when the public that has access may be younger than sixteen years of age.
 The fourth and last paragraph exempts commercial advertising from the freedoms granted in the first three paragraphs.

 The penal code does have laws sanctioning certain types of expression.
 Such laws and freedom of speech were at the centre of a public debate in The Netherlands after the arrest on 16 May 2008 of cartoonist Gregorius Nekschot.
 On 1 February 2014, the Dutch Parliament abolished the law penalizing blasphemy.
 Laws that punish discriminatory speech exist and are occasionally used to prosecute.

 The Dutch Criminal Code § 137(c) criminalizes: